edterbak/NodeRed_Heishamon_control/README.md

 -[Fixed] Fixed problem with falling back to built-in temperature sensor from remote controller when using a custom one. (@Restart of flow)<br/>
 -[New] Added nightreduction room setpoint to scheduler and update the HELP text. <br/>
 -[Fixed] Fix temp sensor log messages: SETUP - Sensors: Custom room temperature sensor FOUND.<br/>
--[New] Softstart addon to reduce compressor frequency during startup even more (Using Quiet mode 3)<br/>
+-[New] Softstart addon to reduce compressor frequency during startup even more (Using Quiet mode 3) Limits freq to 35 Hz<br/>

 ## First upcoming change:
 -Move settings from scheduler tab --> settings tab<br/>